Financial Issues in Divorce in Virginia

 Generally, spousal support is deductible to the payor and taxable to the payee for federal and state income tax purposes.

 Once the judge determines the gross income for both parties and applies any deductions, the judge must refer to the chart set forth in the child support guidelines statute to determine the basic support obligation for that child.
 To that amount, he adds the employment-related day care expenses for that child, and any monthly costs for health care and dental premiums attributable to the child.
-Having added all those figures together, the judge then allocates an amount of child support to the non-custodial parent proportional to that parent’s share of the combined gross income.
-If the non-custodial parent provides the health insurance, that parent receives a deduction from their child support amount based upon the amount of that monthly health care premium.
-In addition, any reasonable and necessary medical or dental expenses of a child that are not covered by insurance and exceed $250.00 per year for each child are to be shared by each parent proportional to their gross income.
+Having added all those figures together, the judge then allocates an amount of child support to the non-custodial parent in proportion to that parent’s share of the combined gross income.
+If the non-custodial parent provides the health insurance, that parent receives a deduction from their child support amount based upon the proportionate shares of the amount of that monthly health care premium.
+In addition, any reasonable and necessary medical or dental expenses of a child that are not covered by insurance are to be shared by each parent in proportion to his or her gross income.

 The amount of child support calculated pursuant to the guidelines is presumed to be correct.
 However, either parent may request that the court raise or lower that amount.
 The factors that the court is to consider are as follows: